Stavily/01-Agents/docs/DIRECTORY_STRUCTURE_UPDATE.md

 3. **Easy Management**: Systemd services clearly identify which agent they control
 4. **Scalability**: Support for complex deployment scenarios
 5. **Maintenance**: Easier to manage configurations, logs, and data per agent

-## Migration Guide

-### For Existing Deployments
-1. Stop existing agents
-2. Move `.stavily` directory to `agent-{AGENT_ID}`
-3. Update systemd service files with new names and paths
-4. Update configuration files
-5. Restart agents with new service names

-### For New Deployments
-Simply follow the updated documentation - all examples now use the new structure.

 ## Configuration Template